dbrady/robotic_terror/README.md

 1. Reread the section entitled, 'General'.
 2. Google for "Gosu getting started on linux".
-3. Take a moment to appreciate just how much stuff is required, and therefore how incredible improbable it is that this will ever work
+3. Take a moment to appreciate just how much stuff is required, and therefore how incredibly improbable it is that this will ever work
 4. Install all those requirements.
 5. If they all installed with no errors, there is a slim chance that this will work.
 Hooray!